Sarit Thanarat

 Sarit Thanarat (also spelled Dhanarajata; สฤษดิ์ ธนะรัชต์ /th/; 16 June 1908 – 8 December 1963) was a Thai politician and military commander.
 He served as commander-in-chief of the Royal Thai Army (from 1954) and as Minister of Defense during Plaek Phibunsongkhram's premiership.
 In 1957, he became chief of a military junta after leading a coup in which Phibun was overthrown.
 Sarit lasted the de facto prime minister only five days before was replaced by Pote Sarasin, but assumed power again as the head of the Revolutionary Council after 1958 coup and then as the eleventh Prime Minister of Thailand in February 1959 until his death in 1963.

 Born in Phra Nakhon (now Bangkok) and raised in Mukdahan, Sarit graduated from the Chulachomklao Royal Military Academy in 1928 and began his military career as a second lieutenant in the 2nd Infantry Division.
 He first gained recognition during the Boworadet Rebellion, where he commanded government forces under Plaek Phibunsongkhram.
 During World War II, he participated in the Burma campaign, leading forces in the invasion of the Shan State under General Phin Choonhavan.
 Known for his strict discipline and effective leadership, Sarit quickly rose through the ranks and established himself as a prominent figure within the military after the war.

 After the 1947 coup d'état, Sarit became a key political figure in Phibun's government and played an active role in suppressing the Palace Rebellion of 1949.
 By the 1950s, Sarit emerged as a central figure in the "Triumvirate" alongside Phao Siyanon and Phibun, as they competed for dominance in Thai politics.
-Sarit's influence grew significantly after the February 1957 election crisis, during which he led a coup that ousted Phibun and temporarily assumed leadership as the head of the Revolutionary Council.
+Sarit's influence grew significantly after the February 1957 election crisis, during which he led a coup that ousted Phibun and temporarily assumed leadership as the head of a Revolutionary Council.
 Although he initially restored power to civilian authorities, Sarit launched another coup in 1958, consolidating power and officially becoming Prime Minister.

 As Prime Minister, Sarit established a highly centralized and authoritarian government.
 He suspended the constitution, dissolved parliament, and banned political parties, consolidating all power in his hands.
-Sarit emphasized modernization and economic development, focusing on Infrastructure, agriculture, and industrialization.
+Sarit emphasized modernization and economic development, focusing on infrastructure, agriculture, and industrialization.
 His government received substantial support from the United States, as it aligned itself with the anti-communist bloc during the Cold War.
 Domestically, Sarit promoted a strong sense of Thai nationalism and emphasized the importance of the monarchy, which became central to his administration's legitimacy.

 Sarit’s legacy remains significant and controversial.
 He is credited with stabilizing Thailand during a period of turbulence and implementing policies that fostered economic growth and modernization.
 However, his regime was also characterized by authoritarianism, corruption, and political repression.
 Sarit’s efforts to elevate the monarchy's role in politics have had a lasting impact on Thailand’s political structure and influencing subsequent military-led government.